 As a matter of fact, Deloitte states that “care model innovation” is among the major trends that will drive technology investments in the healthcare sector,.
 But the question is will our collective experience amid the Covid pandemic be sufficient to drive the distributed and virtual healthcare system to a noteworthy percentage change in overall healthcare delivery?

 Throughout the 20th century, the healthcare industry has seen groundbreaking technological advancements in healthcare and now the industry is matured enough to pave the way for the next big transformation.
 Areas where healthcare facilities such as primary care doctors were available, people used walk-in clinics for minor aids.
 In many countries, healthcare access has increased due to investments in public health infrastructure and healthcare inclusion initiatives.
 In the present time, all these transformations are considered as the traditional method of care provision.
 Now, this traditional infrastructure will change too.

 The New Healthcare Infrastructure

 The existing care model is very different from the traditional model, used decades ago.
 The rise of outpatient surgical procedures and the success in health improvement with home monitoring and physical therapy have eliminated the need for long hospital stays.
-In the post-Covid-19 era, the success of healthcare providers will depend on how they deal with the set of new challenges whilst capturing new market opportunities at the instant.
+In the post-Covid-19 era, the success of Health Tech providers will depend on how they deal with the set of new challenges whilst capturing new market opportunities at the instant.